hartwigmedical/hmftools/isofox/README.md

-SplicedFragmentPerc | % of total fragments supporting 1 or more known transcripts UnsplicedFragmentPerc | % of total fragments not containing a splice junction and not supporting any known transcript AltFragmentPerc | % of total fragments supporting an alternate splice junction within a gene ReadThroughFragmentPerc | % of total fragments supporting a read through transcript ChimericFragmentPerc | % of total fragments supporting a chimeric junction ReadLength | Raw read length of fragments FragLength5th | 5th percentile of genic intronic fragment lengths (from 1M fragments sampled with a max of 1000 per gene)
+SplicedFragmentPerc | % of total fragments supporting 1 or more known transcripts UnsplicedFragmentPerc | % of total fragments not containing a splice junction and not supporting any known transcript AltFragmentPerc | % of total fragments supporting an alternate splice junction within a gene ChimericFragmentPerc | % of total fragments supporting a chimeric junction ReadLength | Raw read length of fragments FragLength5th | 5th percentile of genic intronic fragment lengths (from 1M fragments sampled with a max of 1000 per gene)